Goodge Street tube station: Location

+The station is on the western side of Tottenham Court Road, a short distance north of the junction with Goodge Street.
+It is one of three stations that directly serve the Fitzrovia area, the others being Warren Street and Great Portland Street.

 History

 It was opened on 22 June 1907 as Tottenham Court Road by the Charing Cross, Euston and Hampstead Railway, but changed to the present name on 9 March 1908 before an interchange was built between the previously separate (and differently named) Northern line and Central line stations at the present Tottenham Court Road station.
 Goodge Street is named after John Goodge, who developed the land in the early 18th-century.